pnkfelix/pnkfx-blog/source/_drafts/cherrypicking-tuftes-of-hair.markdown

    ... or if it is a continuation of the previous item.

-(Then again, since the standard Octopress format does not indent unordered lists, the same problem arises, unless one has customized its SCSS in the same manner that I now have done.)
+(Then again, since the standard Octopress format does not indent unordered lists, the same problem arises unless one customizes{% sidenote 'scss-indented-list' 'See the `$indented-lists` variable in `_layout.scss`' %}
+its SCSS in the same manner that I now have done.)

 I *am* trying to learn how to make my blog posts more stream of thought (for quick generation and publication), rather than carefully crafted